How to get help for yourself

 - Is aggressive, violent or bullying.

-- Has serious challenges with relationships, feels or behaviours
+- Has serious challenges with relationships, feelings or behaviours.

 - Is experiencing significant emotional distress.